C3realGuy/HideMod/README.md

 - block unlike?!
 - on like automatic reload of page
 - as soon as wedge adds a similar hook for quote_fast_done im going to rewrite the hole code
-- IMPORTANT: hook into parse_bbc --> posts on profile, perhaps search and of course display